elotroalex/the-creative-forum/_encounters/230911-in1-kuskowski.md

 #### On Ada M Kuskowski’s _Vernacular Law_

-We have asked our interlocutors to write some notes and glosses for us to help get the conversation started before our first night.
+We asked our interlocutors to prepare some notes and glosses for us, to help jumpstart our conversation.
 These are linked below to our partner seminar, Iberian Connections.

 - Lindsay Stern. "[Living Law](https://iberian-connections.yale.edu/articles/living-law-stern/)"
 - Laurent Mayali. "[Coutume and the Legal](https://iberian-connections.yale.edu/articles/coutume-and-the-legal/)"